Insuring a Salvage Title Vehicle

 - Detailed mechanical inspection

-- On sight physical damage inspection by insurance agent
+- On sight physical damage inspection by an insurance agent

 - Current photos showing multiple views of the vehicle

 Many companies will allow physical damage coverage if you meet the requirements.
 Remember to take the value into consideration before putting physical damage on any vehicle.
 It may not be worth the cost of insurance if the overall value of the vehicle is low.